Travis Ishikawa: Baltimore Orioles (2013)

+New York Yankees (2013)

 Ishikawa was claimed off assignment waivers by the New York Yankees on July 7.
 He appeared in one game for the Yankees, starting at first base and going 0–2 with two strikeouts in a 5–1 loss to the Kansas City Royals.
 On July 14, Ishikawa cleared waivers and elected free agency after being designated for assignment when Derek Jeter returned from the 60-day disabled list.

+Chicago White Sox

 On July 18, 2013, Ishikawa signed a minor league deal with the Chicago White Sox and was assigned to the Charlotte Knights of the International League.
 In 34 games with the Knights (120 at-bats), he batted .250 with 30 hits, two home runs, and 23 RBI.
 His combined totals between Norfolk and Charlotte were a .290 batting average, 86 hits, nine home runs, and 54 RBI in 83 games (297 at-bats).
 Only able to see his family for 14 days between February and September, Ishikawa considered retirement.

-Pittsburgh Pirates
+Pittsburgh Pirates (2014)

 After Ishikawa decided to play for one more season, the Pittsburgh Pirates signed him to a minor league contract.
 After prospect Andrew Lambo struggled in 2014 spring training, Ishikawa made the Pirates' roster.
 He started on Opening Day (March 31) and platooned at first base with Gaby Sánchez, with Ishikawa playing against right-hander and Sánchez playing against left-handers.

 Ishikawa batted .206 with one home run in 15 games.
 The Pirates traded for Ike Davis on April 18 and designated Ishikawa for assignment on April 19.
 He became a minor league free agent on April 23.